mpchenette/compare-copilot-activity-and-usage/README.md

 This tool helps GitHub Enterprise administrators identify inconsistencies between two Copilot data sources:

-1. **Copilot Usage API Data** - Detailed per-user, per-day usage records exported as JSON
+1. **Copilot Usage API Data** - Detailed per-user, per-timestamp usage records exported as JSON
 2. **Seat Activity Reports** - CSV exports showing last activity timestamps per user

-The script detects two types of discrepancies:
+The script detects three types of discrepancies:

 - **Missing Users**: Users who appear in the seat activity report (with activity within the report window) but have no corresponding records in the usage API data
-- **Date Mismatches**: Users who appear in both sources, but their "Last Activity At" date from the activity report does not match any activity day in the JSON data
+- **Timestamp Mismatches**: Users who appear in both sources, but their "Last Activity At" timestamp from the activity report does not match (within 24 hours) any timestamp in the JSON data
+- **IDE Mismatches**: Users where the timestamp matches exactly, but the IDE/surface differs between sources

+## 72-Hour Buffer

+The script automatically applies a 72-hour buffer to the analysis window because:
+- The Copilot usage JSON export has a known delay before data populates
+- Activity from the last 72 hours may not yet appear in the JSON export
+- This reduces false positives from timing delays

 ## Requirements